Meniscus Surgery Overview

-Dr. Millett will recommend surgical repair for a meniscus tear if symptoms are chronic and/or disabling for more than several months.
+Dr. Peter Millett will recommend surgical repair for a meniscal tear if symptoms are chronic and/or disabling for more than several months.
 If the meniscus tear is causing the joint to lock up, then surgery will almost always be needed.
 In addition, if the tear occurs in the middle or inner region of the meniscus, surgery will also usually be recommended.
-If surgery is needed, the procedure will be chosen based on the location of the meniscus tear and it will be performed arthroscopically.
+If meniscus surgery is needed, the procedure will be chosen based on the location of the meniscus tear and it will be performed arthroscopically.
 The torn portion of the meniscus will typically be repaired using sutures or an absorbable fixation device.
 These devices include arrows, barbs, staples, or tacks that join the torn edges of the meniscus so they can heal.
 The surgery will take place in 1 of 3 ways:

-- Trephination/ Abrasion Technique: This procedure is used for small tears that are located on the outer area near the meniscus.
+- Trephination/ Abrasion Technique: This procedure is used for small meniscal tears that are located on the outer area near the meniscus.
 This area represents a good blood supply and will enhance the healing process quickly.
 Multiple holes or shavings are made in the torn part of the meniscus to promote the bleeding so that the healing process can begin.

 - Partial Resection: A partial resection will occur for tears located in the inner 2/3 of the meniscus where there is not a blood supply.
 The goal is to stabilize the edge of the meniscus by removing only the torn part of the meniscus.
 If only the inner portion of the meniscus is removed and the meniscus remains mostly intact, the patient usually heals very well and does not develop early arthritis.